baspinarenes/trendyol-frontend-bootcamp-homeworks/week-5/homework-1/README.md

 Tests performed:

-- Homework I: Divide Function
+- Assignment I: Divide Function
   - should divide two number
   - should throw error when dividend are not a number
   - should throw error when divisor are not a number
   - should throw error when divisor is zero
-- Homework II: Capitalize All Words
+- Assignment II: Capitalize All Words
   - should make uppercase first letter of all words
   - should be empty when title is empty
-- Homework III: Get Post Titles From API
+- AssignmentAssignment III: Get Post Titles From API
   - should return posts
   - should return error when error occurs while fetching data
   - should throw error if no posts